ds160/remarkable-remember/README.md

 # reMarkable Remember

 The application is a cross-platform management tool for your reMarkable tablet.
-No reMarkable account or subscription is required.
+No reMarkable account, cloud or subscription is required.

 ## Features